Realisability for Infinitary Intuitionistic Set Theory: Proof-Theoretic Application: The Admissible Rules of IKP

-Note that we do not need to redefine condition (viii) in full generality for transfinite quantifiers as we are restricting to the finitary language in this chapter.
+Note that we do not need to redefine condition (viii) in full generality for transfinite quantifiers as we are restricting to the finitary language in this section.

-\begin{lemma} Let $T$ be a theory extending $\IKP$, and $\phi$ be a formula in the language of $T^*$. \begin{enumerate} \item If $T^* \vdash \phi$ and $T$ is OTM-realised, then there is a realiser $r \Vdash_T \phi$. \item If there is a realiser $r \Vdash_T \phi$, then $T^* \vdash \phi$. \end{enumerate} \end{lemma} \begin{proof} The first statement is essentially proved in the same way as the fact that realisability is sound with respect to intuitionistic logic (see \Cref{Corollary: Soundness of kappa-first-order logic}) and that all axioms of $T$ are realised, paying attention to the fact that the new clauses (iv') and (viii') do not cause any problems.
-The second statement is proved with a straightforward induction on the complexity of the formula $\phi$ (in the extended language of $T^*$), using the definition of $T^*$ and \Cref{Lemma: equality and set-membership are trivial} for the atomic cases. \end{proof}
+\begin{lemma} Let $T$ be an OTM-realised theory extending $\IKP$, and $\phi$ be a formula in the language of $T^*$.
+Then, $T^* \vdash \phi$ if and only if there is a realiser $r \Vdash_T \phi$. \end{lemma} \begin{proof} The forward direction is essentially proved in the same way as the fact that realisability is sound with respect to intuitionistic logic (see \Cref{Corollary: Soundness of kappa-first-order logic}) and that all axioms of $T$ are realised, paying attention to the fact that the new clauses (iv') and (viii') do not cause any problems.
+The backward direction is proved with a straightforward induction on the complexity of the formula $\phi$ (in the extended language of $T^*$), using the definition of $T^*$ and \Cref{Lemma: equality and set-membership are trivial} for the atomic cases. \end{proof}